Multi-graph management

 Note

-If db is passed as default, the operation clears the data, but default still exists.
-If another schema is passed, the entire db will be deleted.
+If db is passed as default, the operation clears the database, but default still exists.
+If another schema is passed, the entire db is deleted.

 • Parameters: